 Prepare for interviews and assessment centres

 If you have applied for internships, it is worth starting to think about preparing for interviews and psychometric tests in advance as employers often give short notice before being invited to interview.
 See our resources on how to prepare, including a list of sample interview questions.
-QM Careers also offers an online practice psychometric test and mock interviews – please book in advance.
+Careers & Enterprise also offers an online practice psychometric tests and mock interviews – please book in advance.

 Consider your skills and interests